 Software as a service (SaaS) is becoming bigger by the day.
-That means that there is a lot of money to be made if you handle things correctly.
+That means that there is a lot of money to be made if you are successful at SaaS sales.
 Of course, you knew that already.
 That’s why you’re in the branch.
 The question you’re asking isn’t ‘can I grow’ but ‘how do I grow faster?’
 Today we’re going to look at some of the best strategies to accomplish exactly that.

 For as they say, ‘Forewarned is for forearmed’.